What happens when a person has a nervous tic. Nervous tic - causes and treatment in adults. How to treat nervous tics using Tibetan medicine

 The second type of pathology is a primary nervous tic, also called psychogenic, which directly reflects the cause of the disorder.

-The third type of defect is a secondary nervous tic called the symptomatic form of hyperkinesis.
+The third type of defect is a secondary nervous tic, called the symptomatic form of hyperkinesis.

-• traumatic brain injury;
+• traumatic brain injuries;

-• acute circulatory disorders of the brain;
+• acute cerebral circulatory disorder;

 • inflammation of the brain - encephalitis;